Perl Weekly Challenge 183.

 ndarrays of any dimension as input, by flattening them before doing

-.
+the comparisons with clump.
 Thus the complete code is

 perl -MPDL -MPDL::NiceSlice -E '